driesvints/dotfiles/readme.md

 ### Setting up your Mac

-If you did all this you may now follow these install instructions to setup a new Mac.
+If you did all of the above you may now follow these install instructions to setup a new Mac.

 1. Update macOS to the latest version with the App Store
 2. Install Xcode from the App Store, open it and accept the license agreement
 3. Install macOS Command Line Tools by running `xcode-select --install`
-4. Copy public and private SSH keys to `~/.ssh` and make sure they're set to `600`
+4. Copy your public and private SSH keys to `~/.ssh` and make sure they're set to `600`
 5. Clone this repo to `~/.dotfiles`
 6. Append `/usr/local/bin/zsh` to the end of your `/etc/shells` file
 7. Run `install.sh` to start the installation